 Diphtheria is an infection caused by a bacterium called Corynebacterium diphtheriae that causes a moderately sore throat.
 Sometimes the lining of the throat may swell to form "a false membrane" which can cause difficulties in breathing.
-It is mainly spread by droplets expelled from the nose and mouth usually by breathing in diphtheria bacteria after an infected person has coughed, sneezed or even laughed.
+Diphtheria is mainly spread by droplets expelled from the nose and mouth usually by breathing in diphtheria bacteria after an infected person has coughed, sneezed or even laughed.
 It can also be spread by handling used tissues or by drinking from a glass used by an infected person.

 Nearly one out of every ten people who get diphtheria will die from it.
 Most cases occur among unvaccinated or inadequately vaccinated people.
 However, whether or not the patient dies depends on the severity of the illness, their level of immunity and the speed with which treatment is started.

 While vaccination has largely diminished the incidence of tetanus, the disease has not disappeared.
 Tetanus can be found all over the world and so every traveller should fully protect themselves against tetanus.
 Any type of injury from a simple laceration to a more serious wound can expose the individual to the spores.
 If individuals are not fully immunised there is always the risk of tetanus developing in wounds contaminated by soil.
-Immunisation against tetanus is highly protective and adults and children should ensure they are fully up to date with their vaccination program.
-Booster doses should be administered at ten year intervals.

 Poliomyelitis, most commonly referred to as polio and is caused by a virus which is primarily spread through faecal contamination of food and water, although it can also be spread by droplet transfer.
-Initially, infection of the gut can spread to the spinal cord or brain where it can cause paralysis.
+A Polio infection of the gut can spread to the spinal cord or brain where it can cause paralysis.

 Those travelling to areas of the world where polio still occurs. ie. Nigeria, Niger, India, Pakistan and Afghanistan are particularly high risk.
 The World Health Organisation is making great efforts to encourage widespread use of polio vaccine in an attempt to eradicate polio from all the countries of the world.
 However, until the disease is certified as eradicated, the risk of acquiring it remains.